webarch-coop/ansible-role-ansible/README.md

 This role contains an Ansible role for [installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), [Ansible Lint](https://github.com/ansible/ansible-lint), [Molecule](https://github.com/ansible-community/molecule) and other [Python Package Index](https://pypi.org/) (PyPI) packages on Debian Bookworm, Debian Bullseye and Ubuntu Jammy.

-The version of [Ansible provided by Debian Bullseye](https://packages.debian.org/bullseye/ansible) and the version provided by [Ubuntu Jammy](https://packages.ubuntu.com/jammy/ansible) is `2.10.7`, when this role is run on these distros Ansible itself will be installed for the user running this role.
+The version of [Ansible provided by Debian Bullseye](https://packages.debian.org/bullseye/ansible) and the version provided by [Ubuntu Jammy](https://packages.ubuntu.com/jammy/ansible) is `2.10.7` and when this role is run on these distros Ansible itself will be installed for the user running this role.

-This role is set to match the Ansible version available on [Debian Bookworm](https://packages.debian.org/bookworm/ansible-core) (the version strings are set in the [defaults/main.yml](defaults/main.yml) file), Ansible is not installed for users on Debian Bookworm since the Debian packaged version is fine.
+This role is currently set to more-or-less match the Ansible version available on [Debian Bookworm](https://packages.debian.org/bookworm/ansible-core) (the version strings are set in the [defaults/main.yml](defaults/main.yml) file).

+## Usage

 This role is designed to be run by a non-root user, it will install Ansible to `~/.local/bin`, if `~/.local/bin` is not found in the `$PATH` environmental variable then the suggested method for updating the `$PATH` is to add the following to your `~/.bash_profile`: